All About Section 354 of IPC

 1. In Ram Das v.
 State of West Bengal, two persons got into a heated disagreement, as a result of which a man shoved a lady.
 He was accused of looking at her “with lusty eyes,” which sparked the brawl.
 The Court acquitted him because there was no compelling evidence under Section 354 of IPC that he intended to offend the woman’s modesty.

 2. In Major Singh v. the State of Punjab, the accused assaulted a seven-and-a-half-month-old female child, resulting in an injury to the infant’s vagina.
-The Supreme court held that according to Section 354 of IPC, There is no age restriction, no measure of knowledge of the hurtful conduct, and female consciousness is not required to create the offense.
+The Supreme Court held that according to Section 354 of IPC, There is no age restriction, no measure of knowledge of the hurtful conduct, and female consciousness is not required to create the offence.

 3. In Ramkripal Singh v.
 State of Madhya Pradesh, The phrase “modesty” in reference to a lady was described as “decorous in manner and conduct; not forward or lower; shame-fast; scrupulously pure.”
 However, the Supreme Court ruled that it did not have much relation to Section 354 of IPC and constituted rape and so dismissed the appeal.